 Brandon joined RCO in 2019 as an outdoor grants manager in the Salmon Section, managing the Chehalis basin projects as well as other grants.
 He has worked as a fisheries technician with the U.S. Forest Service and with the Grays Harbor Conservation District managing restoration projects.
-Brandon has a bachelor of science degree in fishery resources from the University of Idaho and is pursuing a master's degree in fishery resources from Oregon State University.
+Brandon has a bachelor of science degree in fishery resources from the University of Idaho.
 When not working and spending time with his family, he’s an avid outdoorsman and enjoys hunting, fishing, reading, and attempting projects around the house.

 Kay is an outdoor grants manager for the Salmon Section and manages grants for the Estuary and Salmon Restoration Program, Salmon Recovery Funding Board, and Brian Abbot Fish Passage Barrier Removal Board.
 Before joining RCO, Kay worked as an environmental engineer for Battelle, King Conservation District, and the Washington Department of Fish and Wildlife.
 After returning to school to earn a degree in restoration ecology from the University of Washington, Kay worked as a plant health diagnostician for Washington State University and as a landscaper before joining RCO in 2007.
 Although a New Englander at heart, Kay has made her home in Washington since 1994.
 Kay pursues every opportunity to be outside playing in the dirt, hiking, backpacking, kayaking, camping, fishing, and venturing on roads less traveled.

 Brian joined RCO in 2018 as an outdoor grants manager for the Recreation and Conservation Grants Section.
 A Washington native, Brian has lived and adventured throughout the state.
 With his background in trails and park development, he serves Chelan, Douglas, Okanogan, and Ferry Counties; and the Mount Baker-Snoqualmie National Forest.
 Before joining the RCO team, he worked in camp management, government contract administration, and as an Adopt-A-Trail coordinator.
 Brian completed his bachelor’s degree in recreation and associate’s degree in computer programming.
 Eagerly pursuing new opportunities for learning and exploration, Brian often can be found in museums or on other adventures.